 Certified court and prison documents relating to the life of Tom Papania: Tom Papania Info (Australian site)

 [WARNING: The Australian webmaster for tompapania.info, Wayne Robinson, has for years written agitating e-mails to myself and other people claiming that he and his partner Andrew Bolton are better than everyone else at exposing Papania's fraud (even though Papania's lying nature was well established online years before these two published their website).
 In his most recent e-mails (Oct.
-2014) Wayne repeatedly called me a fool and made numerous untrue statements about my life (these bizarre and disturbing e-mails showing his demonic nature are on file and ready to forward to anyone who requests them from me).
+2014) Wayne repeatedly called me a fool and made numerous untrue statements about my life (these bizarre and disturbing e-mails showing his demonic behavior are on file and ready to forward to anyone who requests them from me).
 In the past this insecure and prideful Wayne character was bragging that he was tougher than Papania and on YouTube he has posted insulting and vile comments under the user name TPapania.]

 Letter explaining Papania's popularity (from an Australian not associated with the above web link)